zygimantus/dailyprogrammer/README.md

 9, 3, 1, 7

+## [easy] challenge #5

+Your challenge for today is to create a program which is password protected, and wont open unless the correct user and password is given.

+For extra credit, have the user and password in a seperate .txt file.

+for even more extra credit, break into your own program :)

 ## [intermediate] challenge #5

 Your challenge today is to write a program that can find the amount of anagrams within a .txt file.
 For example, "snap" would be an anagram of "pans", and "skate" would be an anagram of "stake".